 Hello, I’m Claire and I volunteered to be a Foundation Governor when I retired as Headteacher from St. Mary The Angels.
 I have worked in education all my working life.
 My children attended St. Anne's and I worked at St. Anne's as Deputy Headteacher, before moving into headship.
 I attend the parish of St Anne’s.
 I am a member of the Curriculum Committee.

 John Dowd (Foundation Governor)

 I’m John, a Foundation Governor.
 My two children were both at St Anne’s.
 I work at Birmingham University; working in the education sector I have an appreciation of pedagogy and wider teaching practices.
 Prior to that I was in Business Development, relevant experience I hopefully bring are financial, workforce and business planning.
 St Anne’s is not just a school but a ‘community’ based on our faith.
 We have fantastic staff who aspire to the highest academic endeavour, along with all the Moms, Dads and Family who play their part every day to make this such a fantastic school.
 I really believe you can tell a child who has been at St Anne’s, not just because of the education they receive but the values and behaviours they display, all down to every one of us working together.
-I am the link Governor for Modern Foreign Languages and Science...but please don’t test me!
+I am the link Governor for ICT and Compliance...but please don’t test me!

 Steph Shanahan (Foundation Governor)

 Hello, I am Stephanie Shanahan and I am a Foundation Governor at St Anne’s School.
 I have been a Governor for some 12 years having served on various committees over the years with Finance being a common theme alongside other committees during this time.
 I have worked in the Financial Sector for 41 years so bring a good deal of knowledge around this subject to the Governing Body as well as general business knowledge.